 Father, thank You for making us in Your image.
 Please help us see Your distinct mark on other people as well as ourselves.
 Help us get rid of any spiritual cataracts that cloud our vision.
 Amen.

-Today, in your everyday interactions, affirm areas in others that reflect God.
+Throughout This Day Today, in your everyday interactions, affirm areas in others that reflect God.